Have you ever struggled with the pain of loving someone who doesn’t love you back? It might be hard, but you can recover from this.

 3. It might be hard for you to see it this way, but remember one thing:

 Unrequited love hurts the rejecter as well.
 What?
 You heard me right.
 Those who feel they have to reject another suffer from guilt.
 They do not enjoy letting someone down or hurting their feelings.
-That person you love, yeah, they may be a genuinely good person who only wishes to be honest with you.
+That person you have feelings for, yeah, they may be a genuinely good person who only wishes to be honest with you.

 4. Analyze the situation, the next time you find yourself in unrequited love situations, ask yourself this question: “Is this a pattern?”